HaseebaYasin55/MeridianAI/README.md

 # Meridian AI

-Meridian is a focused AI workspace for clear, persistent thinking.
-Ask anything in plain language and get structured, markdown-rendered answers — lists and code blocks included — then pick up exactly where you left off, because every conversation is saved to your account.
-It is built on Next.js, uses Supabase for authentication and storage on Postgres, and calls Groq through a server-only route that keeps the API key out of the browser.
+Meridian AI is a focused AI workspace built for clear, persistent thinking.
+Ask questions in plain language and get structured, Markdown-rendered responses with support for lists and code blocks.
+Every conversation is securely saved to your account, so you can return to previous discussions and continue exactly where you left off.
+Built with Next.js and Supabase, Meridian AI uses PostgreSQL for persistent data and authentication, while Groq powers the AI responses through a server-side route that keeps the API key securely out of the browser.

 ## Features